Data formats and compression algorithms

 | Snappy |

-Data Streams only lets you write data as a byte stream that is interpreted on the receiving side.
+Data Streams only lets you write data as a byte stream, which is processed by the receiving side.

-File format and compression algorithm settings for data writes in Data Streams are not applied.
+When writing to Data Streams, file format and compression algorithm settings are not applied.